AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 ### aelf ZK-rollup Node

-aelf ZK-rollup Node is used to process transactions, synchronizes states, generates, and submits proofs.
+aelf ZK-rollup Node is used to process transactions, synchronises states, generates, and submits proofs.
 Sequencers and aggregators manage L2 state and finality on L1.

 #### zkEVM / ZKProver